-What are the typical houses in the Dominican Republic?
+What do the typical houses in the Dominican Republic look like?
 A guide

 Houses in other countries often look very different from what we are used to.
 And there are usually good reasons for this.
 So if you are wondering what typical houses in the Dominican Republic look like, this is the perfect article.
 We explain the types of houses you will find in the Dominican Republic, as well as the materials and other information used.